Post-Quantum-Mesh/envoy-oqs/README.md

 ![Screenshot from 2022-06-20 10-15-40](https://user-images.githubusercontent.com/56026339/174651497-fde388e6-7de7-456b-87df-fbfe119fca15.png)

-## TLS Demo (in progress)
+## TLS Demo

-Note: TLS currently is ONLY working with standard RSA encyrption
+Note: TLS currently is now functional with standard and post-quantum encryption (8-24 commit)

+### Generate Certificates:

+All necessary commands are encapsulated in gen_cert.sh.
+In order to change the encryption algorith, change the term following "-newkey" flag in lines 3 and 5.
+To execute, navigate to ./certs and run the following command:

+    ./gen_cert.sh

 ### Startup TLS Server:

 Open one terminal and run the following command:

     ./init.sh

 The following commands will be run by the shell script:

     sudo docker-compose pull
     sudo docker-compose up --build -d
     sudo docker-compose ps

 ### Query TLS Server:

 In a second terminal, run the following command: